 In northern forests Common Mergansers will take up residence in nest boxes near lakes or rivers, as long as the boxes are large with a large opening.
-You can find construction plans for appropriately sized nest boxes at our NestWatch site.
+Consider putting up a nest box to attract a breeding pair.
+Make sure you put it up well before breeding season.
+Attach a guard to keep predators from raiding eggs and young.
+Find out more about nest boxes on our Attract Birds pages.
+You'll find plans for building a nest box of the appropriate size on our All About Birdhouses site.

 Find This Bird